 3. Phrase challenge and learning as fun

-For the most part, my kids have a surprisingly positive attitude to homework and school work.
+For the most part, my kids have a surprisingly positive attitude to homework and schoolwork.
 They find similar pleasure in doing Math worksheets as they do with toys or going to the park.

 It turns out, the way we phrase learning and challenges make a difference.
 If I see them struggling with a puzzle, I’ll say, “Awesome—this one’s a challenging one!”
-Or if they speed through a book, I’ll actually apologize and say, “Was that too easy?
+Or if they speed through a book, I’ll apologize and say, “Was that too easy?
 I’m sorry.
 Next time I’ll find something more interesting.”

 4. Encourage your child to talk